 3. iOS Keyword Field

-Similar as in the old SEO days, there is a 100 character keyword field for iOS apps.
+Just like in the old SEO days, there is a 100-character keyword field for iOS apps.
 The keywords, invisible to users, are a main ranking factor and help Apple decide when to show your app in the search results.

 4. Long Description